Main Page

 2 voice only, no text

-WARNING: you should only ever use mode 2 at the player's request to do so, because there is no guarantee that they even have a sound card and so may not understand what is going on.
+WARNING: you should only ever use mode 2 at the player's request to do so,

 Example: